EternityForest/SG1/SG1Protocol.md

 Hub devices should send their beacon within 1ms of recieving a beacon from the device.
 If the reciever is always-on, you can beacon whenever you want.

+## Use without a clock

+For simple things like RC cars, one device can set it's time to a random negative value(These are reserved for non-wallclock times), and may set it's time trusted and accurate flags, as it is effectively the master.

+This is not really that secure, over a few hundred reboots it's possible that the clock will at some point have a value that overlaps with some other time.

+However this is rather unlikely with things that don't get rebooted a lot.

 ## Auto TX power